 Traditionally, the designer and builder are two separate entities.

 Traditionally, their work is discrete.
 There are two separate contracts, one for each.
-The designer completes their draft of what the building should look like; then, you forward that draft to builders, seeking bids to complete the work.
+First, the designer completes their draft of what the building should look like; then, you forward that draft to builders, seeking bids to complete the work.

 In other words: Design – bid – build.
-This three-step contracting method is very common, but it does have inherent flaws.
-Design-bid-build management requires a lot of funds up-front, in the design phase.
+This three-step contracting method is widespread, but it does have inherent flaws.
+Design-bid-build management requires a lot of funds up-front in the design phase.
 It also carries with it an increased risk of issues later in the build process.

 What if there was a different contracting method – one that allowed more room for collaboration, communication, and real-time problem-solving?